erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Rabin Karp is the best solution for all problems" ✓ **CORRECT**: Rabin Karp has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Rabin Karp is the best solution for all problems" ✓ **CORRECT**: Rabin Karp has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Rabin Karp is too complex to understand" ✓ **CORRECT**: Rabin Karp can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis atechniquepattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*